20 Other Ways to Say “The Text States” (With Examples)

 This phrase is perfect for highlighting the main points or recurring themes in a piece of writing.

-See also 20 Other Ways to Say "Keep up The Good Work" (With Examples)
+See also 20 Other Ways to Say "Thank You for the Clarification" (With Examples)

 Example scenario: Literary analysis